 - PV Module Encapsulation Research Laboratory (MERL, SERF/E216)

-Described below is some of the equipment we use, grouped by laboratory location, as well as a person to contact for more information.
+Described below is some of the equipment we use, grouped by laboratory location.

 High-Bay Accelerated Testing Laboratory (OTF)